Automated vs Manual installation¶

-The automated installer installs the FusionReactor Administration Manager to your server and allows us to install FusionReactor onto your Application Server for you.
+The Automated option installs the FusionReactor Administration Manager to your server allowing us to install FusionReactor for you.

-This is often better in an environment where you have long running physical or virtual machines that do not change state often.
+This is often better in an environment with long running physical or virtual machines that do not change state often.

-The automated installer is often the simplest way to get started with FusionReactor, it is designed to be simple to use and provides an easy way of configuring your instances.
+The automated installer is often the easiest way to get started with FusionReactor as it provides a simple way of configuring your instances.

 It allows a user to:

 - Avoid the need to manually modify configuration files.

 - Set the instance password before running the instance.

 - Restrict access to FusionReactor over specific ports or IP addresses.

 While the automated installer is simple, there are a few things to consider before choosing this option:

 - It's not possible to install instances on remote machines, each server must have its own copy of the automated installer.